JacopoWolf/PotatoChatProtocol/docs/PCP-Min.md

 The given alias breaks alias constrictions.

+**102** - invalid room name

+given room name is invalid

 **200** - chat denied

 You have been denied the access to a chat.
-Can be sent in a cient to client connection.
+Can be sent in a client to client connection.

 **202** - maximum clients reached

 Server cannot answer your request because the maximum amount of users has been reached.

+**254** - server exploded

+because of meme reasons

 **255** - unspecified exception